-Sans Soleil is a film about animals, but also about political struggle; about memory and space-time travel, but also about Hitchcock, poverty, guerilla struggle, dreams . . . .
-Both spaces and times (past present and future) are woven together, and if the whole seems to contain notable sections and a segmented architectural plan, this model coexists with multiple strategies of erasure of the perpendicularity of the cut.
+Sans Soleil is a film about animals, but also political struggle; about memory and space-time travel, but also Hitchcock, poverty, guerilla struggle, dreams . . . .
+Both spaces and times (past present and future) are woven together.
+If the whole seems to contain notable sections and a segmented architectural plan, this model coexists with multiple erasure strategies of the cut’s perpendicularity.

-Montage is put in the service of weaving, and this weaving is equally that of a fabric as of a magic spell or the multiple return of memories to the surface-screen of the mind.
+Montage is put in the service of weaving, and this weaving is equally that of fabric as of a magic spell or the multiple returns of memories to the surface-screen of the mind.

 Part of this weaving evolves in the vein of self-portraiture, a reflection on the journey of the self and its senses through space and time (we are the “third worlders of time,” returning to the past with the gaze but also the ears of compassion).
 Each scene as it finds its place in the structure/texture of the whole marks a lived moment — lived but mediated by the recording apparatus, and thus perhaps not fully lived but rather cut off by the intervention of the machine between the sense-body and the exterior.

-The final film effects perhaps a redress of the transgressions of this mediation — of the intrusions of film recording between the subject and the world, and of the appropriation of individual subjects through eavesdropping, surveillance, imperialist salvation.
-This redress takes place within a melancholic, confessional discourse which is simultaneously one of erasure and self-erasure.
+The final film effects perhaps a redress of this mediation’s transgressions — of the intrusions of film recording between the subject and the world, and the appropriation of individual subjects through eavesdropping, surveillance, imperialist salvation.
+This redress takes place within a melancholic, confessional discourse, simultaneously one of erasure and self-erasure.

-One of the moments of the self-portrait here is in the subtle return to La Jetée, Marker’s film of 1962.
-Twenty years later this film finds its Aufhebung, its preservation and destruction, memorization, and active forgetting.
-In between, Marker’s nomadic itinerary has taken him all over the world, and he has become indeed a kinsman to the character of the earlier film, “projected” through the temporal-spatial continuum, in search, though not exclusively, of moments of happiness.
+One of the self-portrait moments here is in the subtle return to La Jetée, Marker’s film of 1962.
+Twenty years later, this film finds its Aufhebung, its preservation and destruction, memorization, and active forgetting.
+In between, Marker’s nomadic itinerary has taken him all over the world, and he has become a kinsman indeed to the character of the earlier film, “projected” through the temporal-spatial continuum, in search, though not exclusively, of moments of happiness.
 But the mirror house does not end there, as the inspiration of Vertigo on La Jetée deepens in Sans Soleil to become practically a film within the film.

-Sans Soleil is a reprise also of the political themes of Le Fond de l’air est rouge, whose discourse revolves around struggle — armed, ideological, discursive, and of class and gender.
-This palinodic aspect makes of the later film a kind of sequel, but one in a different mood or modality, with what one might categorize as the subjective underside of events in the “objective” political and technological world which Le Fond de l’air revolved around.
+Sans Soleil is a reprise also of Le Fond de l’air est rouge’s political themes, whose discourse revolves around struggle — armed, ideological, discursive, and of class and gender.
+This palinodic aspect makes the later film a kind of sequel, but one in a different mood or modality, with what one might categorize as the subjective underside of events in the “objective” political and technological world which Le Fond de l’air revolved around.

-In fact it would be useful to compare in detail these differences in perspective, mood or modality in order to pinpoint the mutation of documentary into essay filmmaking with its higher quotient of self-portraiture, allegory and the de-realization of the real.
+It would be useful to compare in detail these differences in perspective, mood, or modality to pinpoint the mutation of documentary into essay filmmaking with its higher quotient of self-portraiture, allegory, and the de-realization of the real.

 The parallels come out in the commentary which accompanies the images of a demonstration at Narita, the long-protested Japanese airport outside of Tokyo.
 Everything is the same ten years later, Marker says with irony, except precisely the addition of the airport itself, “with its one fenced-in runway, more besieged than victorious.”

-He goes on to speak of the politicization of students, peasants, and workers in the 1960s, and to note that the sense of community formed through the movements transcends the failure of their explicit goals.
+He speaks of the politicization of students, peasants, and workers in the 1960s and to note that the sense of community formed through the movements transcends the failure of their explicit goals.
 Marker pinpoints the paradox of success and failure whose mediating and transcending term is experience; experience can be relegated to neither of these categories but draws of necessity from both of them.

-Experience is the category of the wit and atmosphere of Sans Soleil: irony and cynicism tempered with knowledge, poetry and compassion.
-Both extremes seem to proliferate exponentially and even fuel each other, taking on the aura of a method, a hermeneutic, a way of looking through a kind of filter which doubles the mediating, intervening role of the recording apparatus.
+Experience is the category of the wit and atmosphere of Sans Soleil: irony and cynicism tempered with knowledge, poetry, and compassion.
+Both extremes seem to proliferate exponentially and even fuel each other, taking on the aura of a method, a hermeneutic, a way of looking through a kind of filter that doubles the mediating, intervening role of the recording apparatus.

 Here the essay film again departs markedly from this implicit standard.
 To pursue “critical documentary” is not enough; nor was it apparently an end in itself for Marker to film strikes and workers’ struggles in the sixties or, as the founding member of S.L.O.N.
 (Société pour le lancement des oeuvres nouvelles, but also the Russian word for elephant), to hand over the equipment to these workers themselves so that they could make their own images of struggle and protest.

 Marker returns in the post-S.L.O.N. period (with his new company ISKRA) to a profound irony which his earliest films had known.
-Lettre de Sibérie, for example, exploits the humorous and ideological possibilities of the renowned Kuleshov effect by showing how the documentary image, in its virginal, soundless state, contained a myriad of possible elaborations/distortions, effected by its radical ambiguity and by its possible interfaces with commentary.
+For example, Lettre de Sibérie exploits the humorous and ideological possibilities of the renowned Kuleshov effect by showing how the documentary image, in its virginal, soundless state, contained a myriad of possible elaborations/distortions, effected by its radical ambiguity and by its possible interfaces with commentary.

 In his irreverence and wealth of knowledge and cultural reference (Henri Michaux was once quoted as stating: “Ecraser la Sorbonne, et mettre Marker à la place.” — “Tear down the Sorbonne, and put Marker in its place.”), Marker recalls two other contemporary filmmakers — Godard and Kluge.